Our open research policies

 - APC vouchers: Emerald has established partnerships with libraries and consortia to cover the cost of an agreed number of open access articles via an APC voucher scheme.
 Eligibility for an APC voucher must be highlighted prior to publication of an article.
 Emerald is unable to refund the APC to eligible authors following publication.

-- Circumstances beyond our control: If publication is delayed or not fulfilled due to circumstances beyond our control, for example natural or other disasters.
+- Circumstances beyond our control: If the publication is delayed or not fulfilled due to circumstances beyond our control, for example, natural or other disasters.

-- Availability of articles on third party platforms.
+- Availability of articles on third-party platforms.
 While we do our best to provide third parties with the metadata and APIs required to host open access articles on their platforms, we cannot guarantee they will post or display it.
-Emerald is unable to refund the APC If they fail do so.
+Emerald is unable to refund the APC If they fail to do so.